filswan/swan-doc/getting-started/protocol-stack/computing-layer.md

 #### 5. **Cross-Chain Capability and Payment**

-FilSwan's computing layer has cross-chain capabilities, allowing payments from multiple blockchain tokens.
+Swan's computing layer has cross-chain capabilities, allowing payments from multiple blockchain tokens.
 A swap engine converts user-paid tokens to Swan tokens before paying the CPs.

 #### 6. **Decentralized and Secure**

-The FilSwan Computing Layer operates in a decentralized manner, leveraging blockchain technology to ensure transparency, security, and trust.
+The Swan Computing Layer operates in a decentralized manner, leveraging blockchain technology to ensure transparency, security, and trust.

-#### 7. **Integration with Other FilSwan Services**
+#### 7. **Integration with Other Swan Services**

 The Computing Layer is part of a broader ecosystem that includes storage provider selection, data management, and seamless integration from IPFS to the Filecoin network.